Layoffs rising as the U.S. economy slows

 The Federal Reserve is closely watching job-openings data for signs that demand for workers is cooling off.
 Fed Chair Jerome Powell has repeatedly cited the high number of open jobs as one driver of historically high inflation and has signaled that the unemployment rate will likely rise as part of the Fed's push to curb inflation.

 The U.S. central bank has raised its key interest rate to a range of 3% to 3.25%, up from near zero at the start of this year.
 The sharp rate hikes have pushed mortgage rates up to 15-year highs and made other borrowing costlier.
-The Fed hopes that higher interest rates will slow borrowing and spending and push inflation closer to its target of 2%.
+The Fed hopes the higher interest rate will slow borrowing and spending and push inflation closer to its target of 2%.

-As part of that at effort, the Fed expects the unemployment rate to increase to about 4.4% by next year, equivalent to 1.2 million people losing jobs.
+As part of that at effort, the Fed expects the unemployment rate to increase to about 4.4% by next year, which is equivalent to 1.2 million people losing jobs.

 On Friday, the government is expected to report hiring data for September.
 Wall Street analysts estimate that 250,000 jobs were added last month.
 If the figures turn out substantially higher, it could spur the Fed to hike rates even faster, according to Wall Street analysts.